Structure Member Format

 This text element is nested inside a pageParagraph.
 There is a

-different text element that is nested inside a container.
+different text element that is nested inside a

-variables.
-The following variables are supported:
+contain substitution variables.
+The following variables are

 -